bynect/mongo-vapi/README.md

 * If you need only the VAPI file, you can download it from the [releases allegates](https://github.com/bynect/mongo-vapi/releases).
 Generating by yourself is probably better though.

 * Test and samples require a running instance of mongodb (`mongod`).

+* I am not sure if `--pkg posix` is required always.

 ## Changelog